oceanprotocol/ocean-node/docs/API.md

 Recreate the service container (no extra charge), keeping the same `expiresAt` and host ports.
 Re-checks the environment service gate and access list; rejected if the service has expired.
-Optionally pass `userData` to replace the stored env vars.
+Optionally pass `userData` to replace the stored env vars, and/or `dockerCmd`/`dockerEntrypoint` to replace the stored CMD/ENTRYPOINT overrides — each is independent: supply it (even as `[]`) to replace the stored value, or omit it to reuse what the service already has.
 This is the recommended recovery path after a service lands in `Error` because its container died on its own (the background health check leaves host ports/network/container record reserved specifically so restart can reuse them), in addition to recovering from an explicit `serviceStop` or any other terminal failure.

 #### Request Body